I’m Lily Calfee, a lifelong foodie, feminist, and advice-giver.

 I offer a comfortable space for you to look your demons straight in the eye.
 I'll hold you accountable, but my office is a judgement-free zone because I have walked the same path you are on now.
-Together, we'll transform your relationship with food, exercise, and most importantly, yourself.
+Together, we'll transform your relationship with food, creativity, and most importantly, yourself.

 It’s not surprising to me that I ended up with this job.
 I’ve been guiding women towards self-love my whole life—now I just have more tools and a coaching certificate, and I couldn’t be more jazzed about it.